FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Boundary Conditions.rst

 .. image:: ../img/Coastal/bc004.png

-6. In the project folder, open the storm tide text file.
+6. In the project folder, open the storm tide text file in NotePad.

-\\Coastal Training\\Project Data\\Boundary Conditions\\Simple Tide Table.txt
+\\Coastal 2D Training\\Project Data\\Boundary Conditions\\Simple Tide Table.txt

-7. Place the mouse cursor at the beginning of the line with 0.000 hours.
+7. Ctrl-A will select all of the data.

-8. Press Ctrl-Shift End on the keyboard to select all data to the end of the file.
+8. Ctrl-C will copy the data.

-9. Press Ctrl-C to copy the data.
-Press Ctrl-W to close the file.
+9. Press Ctrl-W will close the file.

 .. image:: ../img/Coastal/copytide.gif

 10. Click on the first cell of the FLO-2D Table Editor and click the Paste Button.

-11. Set the first stage to -3ft.
+11. Set the first stage to -3.5ft.
 This will allow the boundary to fill slowly and help prevent instability.

 .. image:: ../img/Coastal/pastetidestage.gif